RE-Discord-Development/CommunityBot/README.md

 ## Development tips

 ### Getting started
 The bot is intended to provide a framework to allow anybody to add functionality to it.
 With this in mind, all that is required is to add a valid [discord.py](https://github.com/Rapptz/discord.py) cog in the `Cogs` directory.
 On each startup that bot will attempt to load all valid Cogs it finds in there.
 An example single file Cog is provided called `hello.py` which shows a basic setup.
 Multi file modules are also supported if you wish to do something more advanced.

+To install the bot's dependancies, run `pip install -r requirements.txt` in the main directory.
+This will install everything that is required by the bot.
+For development, we also suggest installing flake8 to perform the same checks we do against all pull requests.

 ### Persisting data
 The bot runs in a container on a kubernetes cluster.
 This means that the bot can and will restart randomly - you should not rely on storing data in varables over long periods of time.
 Additionally, data written to the filesystem will not persist across container restarts unless it in a designated persistant storage location.
 A persistant storage location has been made available, and the path to this location can be found using `bot.config["bot_storage"]`.